-In instances where a student continues to make limited progress a 'My Support Plan' will be developed to enable steps towards either applying for additional ELP funding (Enhanced Learning Provision) to support further interventions or application for a Statutory 'My Plan'.
+In instances where a student continues to make limited progress a 'My Support Plan' will be developed to enable steps towards an application for a Statutory 'My Plan'.

-Statutory Assessment/Education, Health and Care Plan
+Statutory Assessment/Education Health and Care Plan

 If there is still a concern that a student on SEN Support is not making sufficient progress and the attainment gap between this student and his/her peers is widening, then we will consider applying for a Statutory Assessment.

 The Local Authority will issue an Education, Health and Care Plan (Wiltshire 'My Plan') when a student's level of need is either so complex or so severe as to require further action.
 The EHC Plan is monitored annually by the Local Authority through an Annual Review.

-Responsibilities:
+Responsibilities